PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-10-26-starter-theme-news-2.markdown

 Hence the new notification arrays will help remove A LOT of logic from the templates.

-Plus, now that messages are set in the controllers, they won't change so they can be translated easily.
+Plus, now that messages are set in the controllers, they won't change, which means that they can be translated easily.

 ## Smarty

-You may have noticed that **Twig** appreared in the backoffice. @xgouley and @kelu95 worked out a  way to have both twig and smarty working side by side.
+You may have noticed that **Twig** appeared in the back office. @xgouley and @kelu95 worked out a way to have both Twig and Smarty working side by side.

-As of today, we don't plan to use Twig for the front office, **every templates will be written in Smarty**.
+As of today, we don't plan on using Twig for the front office, which means that **all 1.7 frontend templates will be written in Smarty**.
+No worries, your 1.6 theme will be adaptable to 1.7.
-No worries.

 ### Secure by default

-We told you from the beggining we want to escape all smarty vars in PrestaShop 1.7.0.0.
+We told you [from the begining](http://build.prestashop.com/news/starter-theme-kickoff/) that we wanted to escape all Smarty variables in PrestaShop 1.7.0.0.
 [It's done](https://github.com/PrestaShop/PrestaShop/commit/2a4118947e2a9b1d0cf3d039d5c28a63ddfe7a69)!
-If you want NOT to escape your smarty vars you'll have to use `nofilter`.
+If you want NOT to escape your Smarty vars, you'll have to use `nofilter`.

 {% highlight smarty  %}
 <section id="content" class="page-content page-cms page-cms-{$cms.id}">